 Scent: Lavender | Size: 0.33 oz. | Cruelty-Free: Yes | Byrdie Clean: Yes

 Jojoba Oil: The Jojoba Company Australian Jojoba

 Fun fact: Of all the (many) oils out there, jojoba is the one that most closely mimics the oil naturally found in our skin.
 What does that mean, exactly?
-Well, it absorbs instantly, won’t clog pores, and offers a laundry list of benefits, think deep hydration, wound healing, and tons o’ antioxidant protection.
+Well, it absorbs instantly, won’t clog pores, and offers a laundry list of benefits (think deep hydration, wound healing, and tons of antioxidant protection).

 This brand sources its oil from a unique species of the jojoba plant grown in Australia that’s even more nutrient-rich than many of the other jojoba plants out there.
 In other words, you get even more of those good-for-your-skin effects.
 (According to the brand, this particular product is even proven to deliver up to eight hours of moisture.)

-It pulls double duty as a great hair treatment, deeply quenching parched ends.
+It pulls double duty as a great hair treatment by deeply quenching parched ends.

 Helichrysum: Majestic Pure Helichrysum Essential Oil

 Promotes wound healing